 I like that I can help people.
 I love talking to people and hearing bits of their story and just being able to have a chat.
 For example, someone came into the shop the other day who was a new grandparent.
 They had just come back from visiting their very first grandchild and they were really eager to share that with me.

 I look forward to working here each week.
 All the staff are friendly and it is a really relaxed place to be volunteering.
 They’re really supportive and encouraging.

-I love telling customers about the other things Green Connect do, like the farm tour at Warrawong.
-That was really inspiring to me, I came home so motivated to get my compost going in and I went and bought seedlings and now I’ve got vegetables growing and flowers in the vegetable garden.
-So I love being able to talk to people coming to the shop about what they can do.
+I love telling customers about the other things Green Connect does, like the farm tour at Warrawong.
+That was really inspiring to me, I came home so motivated to get my compost going and I went and bought seedlings and now I’ve got vegetables growing and flowers in the vegetable garden.
+So I love being able to talk to people coming into the shop about what they can do too.